Scottl4784/WDI-Project4/README.md

    ## Future Development
    * improve styling and format.
-   * Add a settiings page for users.
+   * Add locations of breweries.